Conference: 27 April 2018

 The presentations will be judged by a panel of academics in a half-day student conference on the PRME Development Goals on 27 April 2018.

 The winner of the competition will receive a £100 prize, and there are 5 runner up prizes of £25 each.
-Winners and runners up will present a summary of their presentations at the PRME conference on June 25th.
+Winners and runners up will present a summary of their presentations at the UK and Ireland PRME conference in June.
 All participants will be awarded a certificate.
 This is a great chance to present in a more relaxed setting and further improve your presentation skills, which are highly valued by employers.

 - The presentation must not exceed 15 minutes